-Many event rental companies— especially new ones— think that they can “get by” without a damage waiver for their items, or with just a generic one they found online.
+Many event industry companies— especially new ones— think that they can “get by” without a damage waiver for their items, or with just a generic one they found online.
 If you fall into either of these groups, do your company a favor and stop!
-Like all of your contracts, damage waivers are legally binding, and having a poorly written contract has the potential to land you in court and up to your eyeballs in legal fees.
+Like all of your contracts, damage waivers can be legally binding, and having a poorly written contract has the potential to land you in court and up to your eyeballs in legal fees.

 While your attorney will have a good idea of what they need to include, you’ll still need to outline your policies for them, and review your contracts with both your employees and clients, so everyone understands what is being signed.

 It's best practice to ensure that these Waivers are non-refundable.
 Otherwise, you'll find yourself adding an extra step to capture a damage deposit, then needing to refund each and every project.
 Not only is this time-consuming, but it also affects your reporting capabilities.
 Simplify your profess with non-refundable damage waivers.
 It's best to speak to your attorney to review what is allowed by your local laws to ensure you're in compliance though.

 Damage waivers outline what damages your clients are and are not responsible for.
 Frequently, wear and tear from normal use will not be the client’s responsibility, but theft, negligence, and vandalism are considered the client’s responsibility.
 Damage waivers are not the same as insurance, and clients may wish to purchase insurance to cover their event, especially if they are renting high-ticket items.